How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • SOS label is included for emergency situations.

 The Aircontact Core backpacking pack is specifically designed for extended journeys across diverse terrains.
-Weighing in at 2.33 kg (5.14 lbs) and with a load range of 15 kg to 20 kg (33-44 lbs), it offers optimal support for heavier loads.
+Weighing in at 2.36 kg (5.20 lbs) with a recommended load range of 10-20 kg (22-44 lbs), it offers optimal support for heavier loads.
 Ensure a perfect fit by carefully reviewing the instructions and adjusting accordingly.
 Once you’ve achieved the ideal fit, you can simply relax and immerse yourself in the joys of your expedition.
+For longer trips or if you need extra capacity, you might consider the Aircontact 70+10, which provides even more room.

 #4 Gregory Baltoro 75